Azure/azure-openapi-validator/docs/rules.md

 ### ProvisioningStateMustBeReadOnly

-This is a rule introduced to validate if provisioningState property is set to readOnly or not.
+This is a rule introduced to validate if provisioningState property is set to readOnly.

 Please refer to [provisioning-state-must-be-read-only.md](./provisioning-state-must-be-read-only.md) for details.